niquewoodhouse/jekyll-blog/wirewax.md

 		<div class="grid ">
 				<div class="unit one-third relative">
+					<span class="bigNo absolute">01</span>
 					<h2>Challenges</h2>
 				</div>
 				 <div class="unit two-thirds">
 						<p class="lead mediumGapBott">
 							In a world where a million videos are published every day, Wirewax is a platform that lets anyone make their videos stand out from the crowd.
 The main challenges were explaining to users how they could use a feature rich product &amp; designing for both free &amp; premium users needs.
-Premium users wanted to able
 						</p>
 						<p>
-							Premium users
+							Premium users wanted to create completely bespoke interactive video advertising, while free users wanted to very simply add some interactivity to an existing video.
+I'm
 						</p>